 - double-row tapered roller bearings

-Where a four-point contact ball bearing is used to accommodate the axial component of a radial load (fig. 3), the bearing outer ring must be mounted radially free and should not be clamped axially.
+Where a four-point contact ball bearing is used to accommodate the axial component of a combined load (fig. 3), the bearing outer ring must be mounted radially free and should not be clamped axially.
 Otherwise, the bearing may be subjected to unintended radial load.

 The permissible operating temperature of rolling bearings imposes limits on the speed at which they can be operated.
 The operating temperature is determined, to a great extent, on the frictional heat generated in the bearing, except in machines where process heat is dominant.